-Bitcoin – If anyone has not heard of Bitcoin or about any cryptocurrency until today most likely that person must be hiding self in darkness.
+Bitcoin – If anyone has not heard of Bitcoin or any cryptocurrency until today most likely that person must be hiding self in darkness.
 This coin was developed based on solving an encryption formula that requires extreme amounts of computing power.
 Bitcoin is flourishing as a subject in top business schools these days and becoming more and more popular as a case study.

 Bitcoin is a cryptocurrency running on a solid foundation provided by Blockchain as an underline technology.
-Bitcoin’s system uses a peer-to-peer network to reduce cost i.e double-spending.
-Since all transactions are broadcasted thus recorded and updated by all pears nodes, at end validate transactions.
-No central authority is completely decentralised.
-Distributed digital ledger, Swarm Intelligence, HyperLedger and SmartContract kind of keywords always emerge whenever we talk about Bitcoin.
+Bitcoin’s system uses a peer-to-peer network to reduce cost i.e. double-spending.
+Since all transactions are broadcasted and thus recorded and updated by all pears nodes, at the end validate transactions.
+No central authority is completely decentralized.
+Distributed digital ledger, Swarm Intelligence, HyperLedger, and SmartContract kind of keywords always emerge whenever we talk about Bitcoin.
 For now, let’s focus on a few bullet points about this coin only as below.

 - On January 3, 2009, 30,000 lines of code spell out the beginning of Bitcoin.

 - It was created on January 9, 2009, by an unknown person/unknown using the alias Satoshi Nakamoto.

 - It uses peer-to-peer technology to operate with no central authority or banks.